 Definition of equity

-equity in a poker hand is the percentage chance a hand has of winning the jackpot at a given stage. equity is not fixed, it evaluates according to several factors.
-Some times we will have an exact idea of equity in a hand and some times we will have a less accurate equity.
-This is true when we calculate equity of a hand in relation to a range we are evaluating.
+The equity in a poker hand is the percentage chance that a hand has of winning the prize pool at a given stage.
+Fairness is not fixed, it depends on many factors.
+Sometimes we will have an accurate idea of the fairness of a hand and sometimes we will have a less accurate fairness.
+This is true when we calculate the fairness of a hand in relation to a range we are evaluating.
 This evaluation will be less accurate than if we know the exact nature of both hands.
-Let's take a few examples to make it more precise.
+Let's take a few examples to clarify this.

-You call a all in preflop with an unpaired AK.
+You call an all in preflop with AK out of the pair.
 Your opponent turns over his cards and has a pair of 7's.
-From that point on, we will turn over 5 cards (flop + turn + river) and determine which hand will win the jackpot.
-With software like flopzilla, for example, it will be possible to calculate equity of the two hands, i.e. how often each hand will win the jackpot.
-The software will analyze for us all the possible combinations of the 5 cards to come and give us the results.
-Here, AKo will have a equity of 45% and 77 a equity of 55%.
-So 55% of the time, after dealing the 5-card table, 77 will be the best hand.
-We said above that the equity is not fixed.
-To use our example of AK vs. 77, if the all in would have occurred at the flop on A-7-7, instead of having a 55% equity, our pair of 7s would now have a 99.9% equity.
+From this point on, we will turn over 5 cards (flop + turn + river) and determine which hand will win the pot.
+With software like Flopzilla, for example, it will be possible to calculate the equity of the two hands, i.e. how often each hand will win the prize pool.
+The software will analyze for us all the possible combinations of the next 5 cards and give us the results.
+Here, AKo will have 45% equity and 77 will have 55% equity.
+So 55% of the time, after dealing the 5-card board, 77 will be the best hand.
+We said earlier that equity is not fixed.
+To continue with our example of AK vs. 77, if the all in had occurred on the flop on A-7-7, rather than having 55% equity, our pair of 7s would now have 99.9% equity.